Stanargy/real-time-web-1819/MyProject/README.md

     looks like heroku by default looks for a /app folder which I don't have
 - [ ] render stored messages to DOM
 - [ ] multi user functionality

+## 6. Notes
+- at the passport-setup file the user information is retrieved as it should.
+Yet, this information is not rendered to the dom anymore.